Georgia Family Connection Partnership

 The Cobb Community Collaborative began meeting informally in 1993, incorporated in 1997 and soon received its nonprofit status as a 501(c)3.
 Its purpose is to provide a broad-based focal point through which nonprofits, businesses, education organizations, government agencies, faith-based groups, and concerned citizens and stakeholders can collaborate as needs and challenges emerge.
 The work of the Collaborative is accomplished through policy councils, committees and task forces.

 A comprehensive rebranding effort in 2015 brought an update to the logo, tagline, mission and vision for the organization.
-We finished 2017 with nearly 100 members, expanded our staff to include a part-time Resource Manager, added a full menu of trainings, networking opportunities, council and committee activity and the launch of new policy councils.
-In 2018, we are bringing stakeholders together to address and seek solutions to community issues like school readiness and success, mental health, affordable housing and elder issues.
+We finished 2019 with over 100 members, expanded our staff to include a part-time Communications Director, and added a full menu of trainings, networking opportunities, strategy teams, and committee activity.
+In 2020, we are bringing stakeholders together to improve outcomes for children and families through initiatives including Mental Health, Early Learning/Literacy, and Civic Engagement.